analyticadam/SBA308A-StarWarsAPI/README.md

-Certainly!
-Below is the complete README.md file, combining everything into a single formatted document:

-markdown
-Copy code

 # 🌌 Star Wars Character Viewer

 Explore your favorite **Star Wars** characters with this interactive application! ✨ This project uses the [Star Wars API (SWAPI)](https://swapi.dev/) to fetch data about characters, including their **homeworld**, **species**, **starships**, **vehicles**, and appearances in **films**. 🌟